-- The gist: Humbert Humbert, a scholar born in Paris, is obsessed with young women, or “nymphets” as he calls them.
-Moving to a small New England town, he comes obsessed with the 12-year-old daughter of Charlotte Haze, and secretly covets her, using his marriage to her mother as a ruse.
-Humbert and the girl abscond and begin hopping from town to town trying to conceal their true relationship.
+- The gist: Humbert Humbert, a scholar born in Paris, is obsessed with young women, or “nymphets,” as he calls them.
+Moving to a small New England town, he becomes obsessed with the 12-year-old daughter of Charlotte Haze and secretly covets her, using his marriage to her mother as a ruse.
+Humbert and the girl abscond and begin hopping from town to town, trying to conceal their true relationship.

 - Looking for Alaska, by John Green

 Reasons: Offensive language, sexually explicit, and unsuited for the age group.

 - Fifty Shades of Grey, by E. L. James